Solve your rubber to metal bonding problems

 Precision in-tool rubber metal bonding

-DP Seals works for diverse industries and produces a wide variety of rubber metal bonded mouldings.
+DP Seals works for diverse industries across the globe and produces a wide variety of rubber metal bonded mouldings.
 We were one of the first companies to successfully bond Optimised HNBR to stainless steel.
 This means you can expect unrivalled materials knowledge and in-tool moulding expertise when you partner with us.

 Press releases and case studies:

 - Hope Technology